bobev18/py3chess/README.md

 3. make a flat branch and implement only the flat moves
 4. make direct comparison between flat and non flat mem usage results are -- storing Move obj is better than a flat list !!!!!!!

+The timing of the results indicate about 200sec out of 800sec are in `board.is_in_check`.
+Instead of checking potential hitters, a heat map could be used.
+The heated nodes are the destinations in the non capturing naive expansions;
+  Moving one piece can influence the naive expansions of another piece that is not involved in the move.
+This will require recalculating all naives for all pieces.
+This is actually part of gamestate check which makes valid moves, which in order are based on naive moves.
+However it's done in order of pieces: piece.naives -> piece.valids -> execute -> validate for discover_/is_in_ check -> undo ===> next piece
+  Finding all naives for a position before proceeding to validation process will require two separate cycles through pieces:
+    cycle opponent pieces and pull naives to gen the heat map cycle through own pieces and pass the validation where is_in_check reads the heat map instead of INVERSE_HIT_MAP
+^^^^
+the above is structural change to many modules/classes, and needs to be carried in new branch stemming from master!!!!
+^!^!^
+Got heat of Piece lookup_moves, but it fails, because these moves do not consider any obstructions pieces - the pawn on d2 in front of the queen queen on d1 will spare d2 from entering the heat map, but will list d3.
+Options:
+ a) use the naive moves as they are, and filter the relevant ones to pull the map
+ b) it seems only directional moves ['NE','SE','SW','NW','N','E','S','W'] needs to be upgraded from `lookup_moves` to `naive_moves` b1) copy the code from `naive_moves` to the relevant spot for heat map generation b2) encapsulate the directional moves code to it's own method to call on both spots
+      ^^ cant use the same code, since `naive_moves` needs result in Move objects, and the heat map generation cares only for the destination

+implemented b1 and places the whole `produce_heat_map` in a method test still fails, because there is positions change between the initial setup, and the assertion ==> the heat needs to be updated after executing a move

+test `test_determining_checks` passes, but cant figure out why discover_check call invokes is_in_check call never mind - its via spawn->update_incheck->is_in_check and that FAILS?! although every other assertion in the `test_determining_checks` passes fixed -- it was due to the shortcut around the inner if before the break during the handling of the ['NE','SE','SW','NW','N','E','S','W']